What is the Hope Scholarship?

 How do I keep my Hope Scholarship?

-- Achieve the minimum cumulative GPA at the following credit hour Benchmarks:
+- Achieve the minimum cumulative TELS GPA at the following credit hour Benchmarks:

-- *Dual Enrollment credit hours are excluded from Hope Eligibility GPA calculations.
+- *Dual Enrollment credit hours are excluded after defining the GPA/ benchmarks.

 - 24 to 48 credit hours: 2.75*